Prime Minister Modi's visit to Bangladesh will be a very memorable one: Jaishankar | Law-Order

 During his meeting with Momen, Jaishankar held wide-ranging discussions on ways to take forward the bilateral relations.

-''We are working so hard to expand our relationship to whole dimensions, ranging from security, trade, transport and connectivity, culture, people to people ties ensuring development of our shared resources,'' Jaishankar, who is expected to call on Prime Minister Sheikh Hasina, told reporters.
+''We are working so hard to expand our relationship to whole dimensions, ranging from security, trade, transport and connectivity, culture, people to people ties ensuring development of our shared resources,'' he told reporters.

 ''Our comfort levels are now so high that we have shown that there is no issue that we cannot discuss and resolve through amicable dialogue,'' he said.